βIs this too much to ask for?β

 1809-1865

 Already 6'4", chose to wear an additional 8 inches of hat.
-Pictured here at Antietam, towering over generals like a well-hatted lighthouse.
+Pictured here at Antietam, towering over generals like a well-hatted lighthouse of democracy.

 βStored important documents inside his hat.
 Modern politicians use briefcases like cowards.β